MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 To manage prepurchased authenticated and anonymous capacity, administrator should select "Manage capacity" in Licensing summary below "Capacity."
 This opens the capacity management pane on the right side of the view.

-Capacity management pane allows the administrator to view and manage the environments that are either already using this licensing type (has been assigned either authenticated or anonymous capacity) or don't have any kind of license or capacity assigned.
+The capacity management pane allows administrators to view and manage the environments that are either already using this licensing type (has been assigned either authenticated or anonymous capacity) or doesn't have any kind of license or capacity assigned.

 On top of the capacity management pane the administrator can see the total capacity available for the tenant, assigned capacity and how much of the capacity is unassigned and available to be assigned to the environments.
 Capacity category (authenticated, anonymous) can be controlled with the tab control on the top.

-Select an environment from the list to display details of the environment on the bottom part of the pane, such as region and the type of the environment. *Capacity assignment for the selected environment can be changed by entering the new amount in the "Assigned units" textbox and confirming with "Apply".*
+Select an environment from the list to display details of the environment on the bottom part of the pane, such as region and the type of the environment.
+Capacity assignment for the selected environment can be changed by entering the new amount in the **Assigned units** textbox and selecting **Apply**.

 If the environment is nearing or over its assigned capacity, icon is shown and status field is indicating that fact.
 Hover over the icon to see the consumption history from the past three months and can use that information when determining the amount of more capacity required.